Benefits of a BSN Degree

 The Importance of a BSN Degree

 Considering the demand for BSN-educated registered nurses, earning your BSN poises you for high-earning opportunities.
-According to data collected by the U.S. Bureau of Labor Statistics, registered nurses in New Jersey earn a median salary of $100,160 — and $108,540 in the NY-NJ-PA Metro Area — higher than the national median salary of $81,220.
+According to data collected by the U.S. Bureau of Labor Statistics, the most recent annual mean salary for registered nurses in New Jersey was $106,990, higher than the national mean salary of $98,430.

-Additionally, the benefits of a BSN includes finding work outside the traditional healthcare setting.
-BSN-educated nurses can even return to school to earn a Master of Science in Nursing and an advanced practice nursing (APN) certificate, allowing them to hold such high-paying nursing positions as:
+Additionally, the benefits of a BSN include finding work outside the traditional healthcare setting.
+BSN-educated nurses can even return to school to earn a Master of Science in Nursing and an advanced practice registered nursing (APRN) certificate, allowing them to hold such high-paying nursing positions as:

 - Nurse anesthetist